 - Asana – Helped Sony Music to increase creative production capacity by 4x and reduce campaign production time by 75%.

 Spending too many resources on processes that could be done with way smaller costs is where no company wants to be.
 Saving resources by improved efficiency or well-structured processes is what we aim for.
 By resources, we mean all the things involved in the process to achieve desired results.
 To name a few employee’s time, money and materials.
 Depending on industry, condition, department, and process – the problem is extremely specific, often unique for a particular organization.
-In this case, we have two solutions – custom software or off-the-shelf ERP software.
+In this case, we have two software solutions – custom enterprise resource planning software or off-the-shelf ERP software.
 Let me introduce you to the story of one of our clients.

-Decathlon faced a problem with store safety audits.
+Problem Decathlon faced a problem with store safety audits.
 The foregoing execution of the procedure combined with a growing number of stores was time-consuming and dispersed.
 The reports were in a printable form; the audit proceeded with the use of paper documentation and excel spreadsheets.
 This form was generating vast paper use and required time to print and manage the physical documentation.
 What is more, the end results were scattered, which made it difficult to control the process from one place.

-A web application with built-in guidelines about the store safety audit.
+Solution A web application with built-in guidelines about the store safety audit.
 Thanks to the interactive interface, the use of paper, and related activities weren’t necessary anymore.
-Additionally, the app is connected with a database, which enables to update the same safety standards or audit tasks simultaneously for all the stores.
+Additionally, the ERP software is connected with a database, which enables to update the same safety standards or audit tasks simultaneously for all the stores.
 What is more, the app enables employees to send audit results, report accidents, and day-to-day changes about the particular store.
 It enables managers to control and maintain the same standards across all the stores and warehouses.

-The new system reduced the time required to conduct a store audit by 40% and paper use by 95%, compared to the previous system.
+Results The new system reduced the time required to conduct a store audit by 40% and paper use by 95%, compared to the previous system.
 The app is being used in over 60 Decathlon stores and warehouses now.
 Real-time reporting system greatly improved safety and reaction times in case of emergency.
 Last but not least, the reporting system enabled managers to plan future improvements based on the built-in reporting tool supported by the user-friendly dashboard.

 Airbnb CEO executes a “hands-on” strategy.
 One of the most significant elements is a weekly newsletter written by the CEO to every employee.
 In the letter, Brian Chesky covers all the most important events of a particular week, future plans, and all the additional thoughts.
 Each employee can reply to the email and discuss it with the CEO.
 This solution can be made with the use of any newsletter tool – such as MailChimp or Freshmail.
 In this video, you can find more about Chesky’s culture-building philosophy.